Connect with others who understand.

 If just a few HSCs have a gene mutation, you may never experience symptoms.
 Many people have a small number of PNH cells and never find out.
 However, PNH develops when the abnormal HSCs expand too quickly and crowd out your normal HSCs.

 Your HSCs may grow out of control if they develop additional gene changes besides the PIGA mutation.
-If your immune system is suppressed, that might also prevent it from getting rid of these damaged cells.
+If your immune system is suppressed, this might also prevent it from getting rid of these damaged cells.
 This can happen if you develop bone marrow failure due to a condition like aplastic anemia.

 Conditions Related to PNH